Unschooling: Other forms of alternative education

 Many other forms of alternative education also prioritize student control of learning, albeit not necessarily by the individual learner.
-These include free democratic schools, like the Sudbury school, Stonesoup School, and open-learning virtual universities.
-Democratic schools gives students the ability to take classes as they please, as well as befriend children from all age groups (as the schools do not separate students into grades).
-Students can also practice the idea of democracy in many ways, as voting is a large part of their school experience.
+These include free democratic schools.

 Criticism

 As a form of homeschooling, unschooling faces many of the same critiques as homeschooling.
 Criticisms of unschooling in particular tend to focus on whether students can receive sufficient education in a context with so little structure compared to standard schooling practices.
 Some critics maintain that it can be difficult to build sufficient motivation in students to allow them to learn without guardrails, and that some students might be left behind as a result, and that they might fare poorly compared with their peers.

 Opponents of unschooling fear that children may be at the mercy of bad parents, like those who withdraw their children from school without taking on the role of "teacher."
 This leaves children directionless, which can affect them later in life if they have no practice expanding their curiosity and integrating into society.

 In a 2006 study of children aged five to ten, unschooled children scored below traditionally schooled children in four of seven studied categories, and significantly below structured homeschoolers in all seven studied categories.